 Stolen Van Gogh paintings returned to museum

-The Van Gogh Museum in Amsterdam has welcomed home two paintings by the Dutch master, more than 14 years after they were ripped off the museum's wall in a nighttime heist.
+The Van Gogh Museum in Amsterdam has welcomed home two paintings by the Dutch master.
+More than 14 years ago, they were ripped off the museum's wall in a nighttime heist.

 "They're back," said museum director Axel Rueger.
 He called their return one of the "most special days in the history of our museum."

-The paintings, the 1882 "View of the Sea at Scheveningen," and 1884-85 work "Congregation leaving the Reformed Church in Nuenen," were discovered last year by Italian police investigating suspected Italian mobsters for cocaine trafficking.
+The paintings are the 1882 "View of the Sea at Scheveningen" and 1884-85 work "Congregation leaving the Reformed Church in Nuenen."
+They were discovered last year by Italian police.
+They were investigating suspected Italian mobsters.

 It wasn't an easy find.
-The two paintings were wrapped in cotton sheets, stuffed in a box and hidden behind a wall in a toilet, said Gen. Gianluigi D'Alfonso of the Italian financial police, who was on hand at the museum March 21 to watch the ceremonial unveiling.
+The two paintings were wrapped in cotton sheets.
+They were stuffed in a box.
+Then they were hidden behind a wall in a toilet.
+That is according to Gen. Gianluigi D'Alfonso of the Italian financial police.
+He was on hand at the museum March 21 to watch the ceremonial unveiling.

-They were found in a farmhouse near Naples as Italian police seized some 20 million euros worth of assets, including villas, apartments and even a small airplane.
-Investigators contend the assets are linked to two Camorra drug kingpins, Mario Cerrone and Raffaele Imperiale.
+The paintings were found in a farmhouse near Naples.
+Italian police seized some 20 million euros worth of assets.
+They included villas, apartments and even a small airplane.

-"After years shrouded in darkness, they can now shine again," Dutch Minister for Education, Culture and Science Jet Bussemaker said as an orange screen slid away to reveal the two paintings behind a glass wall.
+"After years shrouded in darkness, they can now shine again," Dutch Minister for Education, Culture and Science Jet Bussemaker said.
+An orange screen slid away to reveal the two paintings behind a glass wall.

-Italy's Interior Minister Angelino Alfano said last year the paintings were "considered among the artworks most searched for in the world, on the FBI's list of the Top 10 art crimes."
+Italy's Interior Minister Angelino Alfano said last year the paintings were "considered among the artworks most searched for in the world."

-They are now back on display at the museum before being taken to its conservation studio for repair, although they suffered remarkably little damage as thieves who had clambered up a ladder and smashed a window to get into the museum in 2002 ripped them out of their frames and fled.
+Although they are now back on display at the museum, they soon will be taken to its conservation studio for repair.
+Fortunately, they suffered remarkably little damage.
+The thieves had clambered up a ladder and smashed a window to get into the museum in 2002.
+The paintings were ripped out of their frames.

 "It is not only a miracle that the works have been recovered but it's even more miraculous almost that they are in relatively unharmed condition," Rueger said.

-The museum director was on vacation when the call came last year from Italian authorities who believed they had recovered the paintings.
-He didn't celebrate right away; he'd had calls like this before.
+The museum director was on vacation when the call came last year from Italian authorities.
+The police believed they had recovered the paintings.
+Rueger didn't celebrate right away.
+That is because he'd had calls like this before.

 But museum experts dispatched to Italy to check the authenticity of the works quickly turned Rueger's doubts into delight.